yqueau/normal_integration/README.md

 ## References

 [1] "Variational Methods for Normal Integration", Quéau et al., Submitted to JMIV.
 2017.
+(Arxiv preprint: https://arxiv.org/abs/1709.05965)

 [2] "Normal Integration: a Survey", Quéau et al., Submitted to JMIV.
 2017.
+(Arxiv preprint: https://arxiv.org/abs/1709.05940)

 These methods build upon three previous conference papers.
 The new quadratic method is an extension of the method in [3].
 The non-convex integrator was introduced in [4], and the TV one in [5].